adepennart/find_mechano_candidate/readme.md

 Code not yet tested in R.

 ## fixes
-currently not completely documented code. include a more detailed methods on how you queried databases. (go to folder blast data to include photos) have final fasta file as output cite sensila paper for mosquitoes
+currently no completely documented code. include more detailed methods on how you queried databases. (go to folder blast data to include photos) have the final fasta file as output cite sensilla paper for mosquitoes

 ## Usage

 ### Part1: Querying NCBI
-run following code in the terminal.
+run the following code in the terminal.

 ```bash=
 #to be able to run script